Beryl to intensify as deadly storm barrels towards Texas coast

 Tropical Storm Beryl is expected to strengthen as it heads towards the US state of Texas, after cutting a deadly trail across the Caribbean.

-The storm is expected to hit the coast of Texas on Sunday night, two days after it made landfall in Mexico’s Yucatan peninsula.
+The storm is expected to hit the coast of Texas on Sunday night, two days after it made landfall in Mexico’s Yucatan Peninsula.

 Keep readinglist of 3 items